cloudposse/atmos/website/docs/core-concepts/vendoring/vendoring.md

 <br/>

 - The `vendor.yaml` vendoring manifest supports Kubernetes-style YAML config to describe vendoring configuration for components, stacks, and other artifacts.
-The file is placed into the directory from which the `atmos vendor pull` command is executed (usually the root of the repo)
+The file is placed into the directory from which the `atmos vendor pull` command is executed (usually the root of the repo).

 - The `source` attribute supports all protocols (local files, Git, Mercurial, HTTP, HTTPS, Amazon S3, Google GCP), and all URL and archive formats as described in [go-getter](https://github.com/hashicorp/go-getter), and also the `oci://` scheme to download artifacts from